|

 By isolating the coefficients of and

-on both sides of these equations, we derive the
+on both sides of these equations, we derive the commutation relations:

 These equations define the Lie algebra of the Poincaré group.